pro-boy/Marshmello/README.md

 # 𐌑𐌀𐍂𐍃𐋏𐌑𐌄𐌋𐌋𐍈

-Marshmello Is Most Powerful And awaited Bot.
+Marshmello Is Most Powerful And awaited Bot it has 300+ plugins.

 # About

 It is a userbot made for telegram.
 I made this userbot with help of Dark Cobra userbot.
-Credit Goes To Hellboi_atul.
+Credit Goes To Hellboi_atul and Danish Bro .

 This is the one and only official Marshmello Userbot made by [boss_DJ](https://t.me/beast_boy_shubh) Also join support channel and group :- https://t.me/Marshmellobot_officiall